Refrigerator Parts: Repair and Replace

 To make this diagnosis, you probably already removed the panels described in the next section.
 I will recap the removal procedure for those who may not have done that, but have a good idea that this is the problem.

 The directions for removing the bucket are stamped on the ice maker bucket (front lip underneath) (just remove the bucket and front piece, no more!)
 Don't try to take the whole bracket out!
-This is better than dealing with a bucket of water later or trapped ice cubes melting on your head!
+This is better than dealing with a bucket of water later or trapped ice cubes melting on your head

 Inside of the freezer compartment, remove the very bottom panel by removing three hex screws on the panel (see #20 in freezer diagram) and by loosening the two hex screws on the middle panel (see #19 in freezer diagram).
 Carefully wiggle the middle panel out.
-Do not remove the top panel. (see #15 in freezer diagram)
+Do not remove the top panel. (see #15 in freezer diagram).

 The bottom panel (see #20 in freezer diagram) may be frozen to the coils, so gently and slowly pull the cover off.
-Be careful not to damage the foam insulators on the back of the panel.
+Be careful not to damage the foam insulation on the back of the panel.

 Ice covered evaporator coils